-"If you have an emotional connection with your audience, you're giving them the drive to team up as part of your investigation," says Yontef.
+"If you have an emotional connection with your audience, you're giving them the drive to team up as part of your investigation," Yontef said.

-"I know that if any of my children were missing I'd be flagging people down," says parent Angela Martinez.
+"I know that if any of my children were missing I'd be flagging people down," parent Angela Martinez said.
 She hopes police are withholding certain details because they're on to something.